7. Extending the Handles Operator

 - Extending an operator event callback

 A common use case for a 3D printing application is to offer the ability to position and transform parts around the printing plane.
 We have already demonstrated (in Section 4) how we can move any node in the scene by providing a transformation matrix to setNodeMatrix, but HOOPS Communicator offers much more for transforms through its built in HandleOperator.
 Handles are added scene elements that can update the position of your parts through user interaction, rather than needing to call setNodeMatrix programmatically.
 If you refer back to the first screenshot of our finished application, you can see handles (attached to the highlighted node) that allow us to translate and rotate our part.

 If we wanted, we could certainly use the built-in HandleOperator as it is out of the box.
-This would be as simple as pushing the HandleOperator onto the operatorManager stack, which was covered in the Getting Started guide.
+This would be as simple as pushing the HandleOperator onto the operatorManager stack, which was covered in the Building A Basic Application tutorial.
 However, let's extend this operator by making a new class with additional capability.

 Because we are going to be adding our own operator for use in HOOPS Communicator, we must create and register a custom operator for our WebViewer object.
 In your src/js directory, create a new file called transformOperator.js.
 This is where we will create our child class of the HandleOperator.
 Create a class called transfromOperator that inherits from the HandleOperator in HOOPS Communicator.
 Again, since we will be including this in our main class, we want to make sure the class is marked for export default.

 The HandleOperator constructor requires that the WebViewer object be passed to it, so we must ensure we also accept the WebViewer object as a parameter and call the super keyword to call the parent (HandleOperator) constructor.
 Lastly, we store the viewer as a class property.